flant/shell-operator/docs/src/HOOKS.md

 Binging context is a JSON-array of structures with the following fields:

-- `binding` — a string from the `name` or `group` parameters.
-If these parameters has not been set in the binding configuration, then strings "schedule" or "kubernetes" are used.
+- `binding` — a string from the `name` parameter.
+If this parameter has not been set in the binding configuration, then strings "schedule" or "kubernetes" are used.
 For a hook executed at startup, this value is always "onStartup".
 - `type` — "Schedule" for `schedule` bindings.
 "Synchronization" or "Event" for `kubernetes` bindings.
 "Group" if `group` is defined.

 The hook receives "Event"-type binding context on Kubernetes event and it contains more fields: